Anger How It Works: How to Change Your Heart

 James 1:21… and humbly accept the word planted in you, which can save you.

 Getting rid of moral evil is not enough.
-We must also accept the word of God which can save us.
-The Greek is soósai tás psuchás humoón which is literally “save your souls.”
-The word we get planted in us can literally save our souls!
+We must also accept the word of God, which can save us.
+The Greek is soósai tás psuchás humoón, which is literally “save your souls.”
+The word we plant in us can literally save our souls!
 Do we believe this?
 Do Christians really believe this?

 Anger How It Works sermon video audio notes

-My point is we don’t really believe the word will save our souls.
-If we did believe it, we would be much more prolific about reading it.
-There is no wonder we struggle with trials, temptation, anger, and our tongues.
+My point is that we don’t believe the word will save our souls.
+If we did, we would be much more prolific about reading it.
+No wonder we struggle with trials, temptation, anger, and our tongues.

 Getting rid of moral evil is not enough.
-The ultimate solution to excessive anger which comes from moral issues is accepting the word of God.
+The ultimate solution to excessive anger that comes from moral issues is accepting the word of God.
 That’s how anger works.
-James says the solution is to change the rules by which we live our lives by changing them to the way the word of God says to live.
+James says the solution is to change the rules by which we live our lives to how the word of God says to live.

 James 1:22-24